NetApp-YWIT/ywit_2020_debugging_workshop/know-before-you-go.md

 1. Give the sprite you just created a new costume.
 2. Look at the ‘Player’ sprite script called ‘Move’.
 Look at the costumes the ‘Player’ sprite has equipped.
 Try to figure out how its moving (hint: its just like a flip book you might draw when you were younger)

-## Getting Started with Activity:
-Do you have your own Scratch account?
-If not, please create one using the link https://scratch.mit.edu/

-•	Once you have your own Scratch account , go the project page (https://scratch.mit.edu/projects/448126075/), and click the REMIX button at the top of the project to create your own copy of it!

-Read the project description to understand how the game is supposed to work and start hacking away!
-Can you find out all the 12 bugs in the project?

 ## Finding the Right Block
 Scratch gives you a lot of blocks to use for your scripts.
 There are lots of blocks and it is easy to get lost or confused.
 The blocks are organized by category to help you find the right tool for the job.
 You will mix and match these blocks in your script.